gestimation/cifmodeling/README.md

 Several excellent R packages exist for survival and competing risks analysis.
 The **survival** package provides the canonical API for survival data.
-In combination with **ggsurvfit**, `survival::survfit()` can produce publication-ready survival plots.
+In combination with the **ggsurvfit** package, `survival::survfit()` can produce publication-ready survival plots.
 For CIF plots, however, integration in the general ecosystem is less streamlined. `cifmodeling` fills this gap by offering `cifplot()` for survival/CIF plots and multi-panel figures via a single, unified interface.

-Beyond providing a unified interface, `cifcurve()` also extends `survival::survfit()` in a few targeted ways.
-For unweighted survival data, it reproduces the standard Kaplan–Meier estimator with Greenwood or Tsiatis SEs and a unified set of CI transformations.
-For competing risks data, it computes Aalen–Johansen CIFs with both Aalen-type and delta-method SEs.
-For weighted survival or competing risks data (e.g. inverse probability weighting), it implements influence-function based SEs (Deng and Wang 2025) as well as modified Greenwood- and Tsiatis-type SEs (Xie and Liu 2005), which are valid under general positive weights.
+Beyond providing a unified interface, `cifcurve()` also extends `survfit()` in a few targeted ways.
+For unweighted survival data, it reproduces the standard Kaplan-Meier estimator with **Greenwood and Tsiatis SEs** and a unified set of CI transformations.
+For competing risks data, it computes Aalen-Johansen CIFs with both **Aalen-type and delta-method SEs**.
+For weighted survival or competing risks data (e.g. inverse probability weighting), it implements **influence-function based SEs** (Deng and Wang 2025) as well as **modified Greenwood- and Tsiatis-type SEs** (Xie and Liu 2005), which are valid under general positive weights.

-If you need very fine-grained plot customisation, you can compute the estimator and keep a `survfit`-compatible object with `cifcurve()` (or supply your own `survfit` object) and then style it using **ggsurvfit**/**ggplot2** layers.
+If you need very fine-grained plot customization, you can compute the estimator and keep a survfit-compatible object with `cifcurve()` (or supply your own survfit object) and then style it using `ggsurvfit/ggplot2` layers.
 In other words:

 - use `cifcurve()` for estimation,
 - use `cifplot()` / `cifpanel()` for quick, high-quality figures, and
-- fall back to the ggplot ecosystem when you want full artistic control.
+- fall back to the `ggplot` ecosystem when you want full artistic control.

-The **mets** package is a more specialised toolkit that provides advanced methods for competing risks analysis. `cifmodeling::polyreg()` focuses on coherent modelling of all CIFs simultaneously to estimate RR/OR/SHR at user-specified times.
+The **mets** package is a more specialised toolkit that provides advanced methods for competing risks analysis. `cifmodeling::polyreg()` focuses on coherent modelling of all CIFs simultaneously to estimate the exposure effects in terms of RR/OR/SHR.
 This coherence can come with longer runtimes for large problems.
-If you prefer fitting separate regression models for each competing event or specifically need Fine–Gray models (Fine and Gray 1999) and direct binomial model (Scheike, Zhang and Gerds 2008), `mets::cifreg()` and `mets::binreg()` are excellent choices.
+If you prefer fitting separate regression models for each competing event or specifically need Fine-Gray models (Fine and Gray 1999) and direct binomial model (Scheike, Zhang and Gerds 2008), `mets::cifreg()` and `mets::binreg()` are excellent choices.

 ## Installation